Only do the essential things. The rest is noise.

 - Execute: once you know which activities to keep and which ones to eliminate, you can create a system to keep it this way.

-The time of the essentialist has come.
 Most people do things they hate to buy things they don’t need with money they don’t have to impress people they don’t like.
 This needs to stop.

 What Is the Core Logic of an Essentialist?